Dioxygenyl: Synthesis

 At lower temperatures (around 350 °C), platinum tetrafluoride is produced instead of dioxygenyl hexafluoroplatinate.
 Dioxygenyl hexafluoroplatinate played a pivotal role in the discovery of noble gas compounds.
 The observation that PtF_{6} is a powerful enough oxidising agent to oxidise O_{2} (which has a first ionization potential of 12.2 eV) led Bartlett to reason that it should also be able to oxidise xenon (first ionization potential 12.13 eV).
 His subsequent investigation yielded the first compound of a noble gas, xenon hexafluoroplatinate.

-O_{2}^{+} is also found in similar compounds of the form O_{2}MF_{6}, where M is arsenic (As), antimony (Sb), gold (Au), niobium (Nb), ruthenium (Ru), rhenium (Re), rhodium (Rh), vanadium (V), or phosphorus (P).
+O2+ is also found in similar compounds of the form O2MF6, where M is arsenic (As), antimony (Sb), gold (Au), niobium (Nb), ruthenium (Ru), rhenium (Re), rhodium (Rh), vanadium (V), or phosphorus (P).
 Other forms are also attested, including O_{2}GeF_{5} and (O_{2})_{2}SnF_{6}.

 The tetrafluoroborate and hexafluorophosphate salts may be prepared by the reaction of dioxygen difluoride with boron trifluoride or phosphorus pentafluoride at −126 °C: